Young Harry found his feet – and voice – in Wales… | Peter Jackson

 Those under his command include a trio capped by Wales, Rhys Carre, Shane Lewis-Hughes and Owen Lane.
 The same can be said of another trio from the other side, England forwards Tom Curry, Ben Earl and Nick Isiekwe.

-Within three seasons of losing that schoolboy international by two points, the scrum-half from Llandovery College had moved from heading his adoptive country's youngest under-age team to helping his native England win the Junior Six Nations and reach the final of the Junior .
+Within three seasons of losing that schoolboy international by two points, the -half from College had moved from heading his adoptive country’s youngest under-age team to helping his native England win the Junior and reach the final of the Junior World Cup.
 It would appear to be just a matter of time before his role-reversal of that occasion at Neath turns full circle.

-That is some claim considering some of those who have gone before him like Stuart (Bassaleg School and ), John Scott (Cardiff), Julian White (Bridgend), Tony Swift, Mark Keyworth (both ), Colin ‘After Shave' Smart, Jon Callard (both Newport), Ben Morgan (Scarlets) and the Vunipola brothers (Pontypool).
+That is some claim considering some of those who have gone before him like Stuart (Bassaleg School and Newport), John Scott (), Julian White (Bridgend), Tony Swift, Mark Keyworth (both Swansea), Colin ‘After Shave’ Smart, Jon Callard (both Newport), Ben Morgan (Scarlets) and the Vunipola brothers (Pontypool).

 Jobie Randall made the journey from east to west for a reason which had nothing to do with prospecting for gold or the discovery of Welsh ancestry.
 He made it because of rugby, as Meirion Powell, chairman of Tycroes RFC for 28 of the last 29 years, recalls: